odd509/python-script-injector/README.md

 ## Delimiters
 The script uses two delimiters to mark the beginning and end of the original code and the encrypted code.

-* DELIMITER:START marks the beginning of the original code.
+* DELIMITER:START marks the beginning of the injection.
-* DELIMITER:END marks the end of the original code and the beginning of the encrypted code.
+* DELIMITER:END marks the end of the injection and the begging of the original code.
 * DELIMITER:CRYPTO marks the end of the custom encryption and decryption functions.
+This delimiter is specifically used to prevent cryptographic functions from getting encrypted.

 ## Additional Information
 * The script requires Python 3.x to run.
 * The script only infects Python files with the extension .py.